beejjorgensen/bgpython/src/bgpython_chapter_06_flow.md

 represent Boolean values.

 So now, for data types, we know about strings, ints, floats, and Booleans (sometimes called bools for short).
-Add that to the collewction of tools we have at our disposal.
+Add that to the collection of tools we have at our disposal.

 But what about our good friends AND and OR?